-Sharon Tighe is a graduate of Digital Skills Academy's BSc (Honours) Degree in Digital Technology, Design and Innovation programme.
+Sharon Tighe is a graduate of our BSc (Honours) Degree in Digital Technology, Design and Innovation programme.

 It was definitely a pro that the course was delivered online and it was one of the reasons that the course appealed to me so much.
 It meant I could fit the course into my life on my terms, around my family and employment.